FiorellaChilcon/web3-practice/README.md

 ```

 ### GET /balance/:address
-returns the balance of the address in ether currency.
+returns the balance of the address in ether currency. <br>
 request params: address

 ## How to deploy cars contract